Scams and Fraud

 This section contains a lot of useful information that will help you to recognise when someone is trying to commit fraud or “scam” you.

-If you think you've been targeted, please speak to your International Office at your college, or contact your local Garda station to report it.
+If you think you've been a victim of fraud, you should speak to the International Office at your school or college, or contact your local Garda station to report it.
 You can also contact ICOS.

-Some criminals specifically target international students, telephoning them and pretending to be from a legitimate organisation, such as the Irish Naturalisation and Immigration Service (INIS), the Garda National Immigration Bureau (GNIB), an education agent or even the embassy of their home country based in Ireland.
+Some criminals specifically target international students by phoning them and pretending to be from a legitimate organisation, such as the Immigration Service Delivery (ISD), the Garda National Immigration Bureau (GNIB), an education agent, or even the embassy of their home country based in Ireland.
 They demand money, calling it a "processing fee" or an “administrative fee” for a non-existent problem, and claim that if you do not pay them quickly, there will be serious consequences, such as deportation or cancellation of your visa.

 Common features of fraudulent calls